AustinLowey/spotify-festival-playlist-generator/README.md

 Note: To use the Spotipy API, you need to setup an API client key and secret key (https://developer.spotify.com/documentation/web-api).
 In this application, 3 environment variables were setup: SPOTIPY_CLIENT_ID, SPOTIPY_CLIENT_SECRET, and SPOTIFY_USER.
 The first and second are used for retrieving artist top tracks and track metadata.
 The third, SPOTIFY_USER, links to a Spotify account.

-## Demo
+## Walkthrough
 A video will be added in the coming weeks, once a few more planned GUI features/improvements have been implemented.

 Running run_playlist_generator.py launches the below GUI, which asks the user if they'd like to create a playlist for a specific music festival or create a playlist by manually enter artist names.

 <img src="https://github.com/AustinLowey/SpotifyFestivalPlaylistGenerator/assets/49540411/704ef100-d016-45a6-9c3c-b2219be24e39" width="600">

 If the user picks the "From Music Festival" option, they are taken to the below screen, where they are asked to get a songkick.com link for a specific music festival.
-The second option, "Enter Artist Names," has not yet been implemented, but will be useful for if the music festival isn't available on songkick.com
+The second option, "Enter Artist Names," offers an alternative approach by bringing the user to a screen where they can type-in multiple artists' names that will be used to make a playlist.

 <img src="https://github.com/AustinLowey/SpotifyFestivalPlaylistGenerator/assets/49540411/08753f9d-5b72-475e-9d14-0c5b5384c63a" width="600">